Module 5: How to Select Accessible Digital Materials

 In addition to print-based textbooks and other related printed core materials (which were the topic of Module 4), educators and instructors can now select from a growing number of digital resources to support learning.
 While digital materials tend to be more flexible than printed ones, if accessibility is not considered from the start, these materials can present many of the same barriers as their print-based counterparts.
 In this module you will learn how to evaluate the accessibility of digital learning materials before they are procured for use in the classroom.

-To begin, participate in a 1-hour webinar on February 6th, 2019 from 4-5 PM Eastern.
-If you are unable to attend, a recording will be provided.
+To begin, watch a 1-hour webinar.
 The webinar will introduce some of the key concepts and skills you will learn in this module, including:

 - Understanding accessibility standards (Section 508, WCAG)